Asbestos Use Continues Even Though the Dangers Are Known

 Early signs of trouble

 Asbestos use began in the late 1800’s and it did not take long for adverse health effects to appear.
-In 1898, The Chief Inspector of the Factories in Great Britain classified asbestos as one of the four most dangerous dusts known to man.
-X-rays and autopsies began revealing lung damage caused by asbestos, and by 1918 it had become common practice for insurance companies to deny coverage to people who worked with asbestos because of the known health risks.
+In 1898, The Chief Inspector of the Factories in Great Britain classified it as one of the four most dangerous dusts known to man.
+X-rays and autopsies began revealing lung damage caused by asbestos, and by 1918 it had become common practice for insurance companies to deny coverage to people who worked with it because of the known health risks.

 Heavy use did not begin until the 1940’s